farinap5/Dosky-Writeup/README.md

 /robots.txt (Status: 200)
 ```

-<p>Gobuste were able to find some interesting directories, one of them refers to a console that runs on Flesk applications under development and it is in debug mode, but we would have to have the pin to have access, so we wont lost our time with it.</p>
+<p>Gobuste was able to find some interesting directories, one of them refers to a console that runs on Flesk applications under development and it is in debug mode, but we would have to have the pin to have access, so we wont lost our time with it.</p>
 <p>"/download" can be accessed through the main page, this makes us download a program that is Dosky_Client, can be useful.</p>
-<p>The webpage shows us that there is an Bug Bounty program opened for the public tu thest their aplications.
-After entering the Bug Bounty page it seens to be under contruction, but has a email for contact.</p>
+<p>The webpage shows us that there is an Bug Bounty program opened for the public to test their aplications.
+After entering the Bug Bounty page it seens to be under contruction, but it has a email for contact.</p>

-`Email: hanny@dosky.com` It can be usefull.
+`Email: hanny@dosky.com` It can be usefull later.

 <h3 align="center">WebApp Exploitation</h3>